tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 Some of these products are included with all three product licensing options, whereas others are specific to either the Pro or Premium version.
 Let’s review each product license:
+#### Power BI Desktop:
+The free desktop version of Power Bi allows a user to author reports and data analytics inputs without publishing them to the Internet.
+If you want to collaborate and share your desktop output, however, you have to switch to either the Pro or Premium version.